timvaillancourt/proxysql-freno/README.md

-# proxysql-testbed
+# proxysql-freno
-A playground for MySQL+ProxySQL+pt-heartbeat
+A playground for MySQL + ProxySQL + pt-heartbeat + Freno